yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## The Basics

 - The dungeon exploration cycle (see below) is divided into a series of **turns**, **actions**, and their consequences.
-- On their **turn**, a character can move a distance equal to their torchlight's perimeter (about 40ft) and perform one **action**.
-They can spend their **action** to move an incredible distance, or at great speed.
+- On their **turn**, a character can move a distance equal to their torchlight's perimeter (about 40ft), and perform one **action**.
+Players can use their **action** to move up to three times that distance, though that will increase the chance of triggering a roll on the [**Dungeon Events**](#dungeon-events) table.
 - The **Warden** should present obvious information about an area and its dangers freely and at no cost.
 Moving quickly or without caution may increase the chance of encountering a wandering monster, springing a trap, or triggering a roll on the [**Dungeon Events**](#dungeon-events) table.

 > Although the term "dungeon" is used here, it can be exchanged for any dangerous locale (mansions, farmhouses, adventure site, etc).